notesonidleness/notesonidleness.github.io/content/_draft/masjid.md

 i want to write a novel like daerah salju yasunari kawabata, but university ruins me by mencekokiku dengan formalitas pendidikan dari kuliah metodologi mppi, so it turns out it is like dokumentasi analisis dan perancangan sistem informasi, yang gagal aku ikutkan ke gemastik di tahun pandemi karena tulisanku seperti orang obsessed terhadap sesuatu dan terlalu mabuk sehingga aku gagal marketing my ideas and objective to para sapi di rumah penggilingan.

-philosopher now is abundance, young tends to be more in home and give up, worlds become boring is everyone is philosopher, but the democratization of knowledge makes everyone become philosopher. hikkikomori is filsuf. if i called 'home' to any place on earth which i find solace, then it means i always home because i am a cosmopolitan... thus i am a hikkikomori by nature...
+philosopher now is abundance, young tends to be more in home and give up, worlds become boring is everyone is philosopher, but the democratization of knowledge makes everyone become philosopher. hikkikomori is filsuf. if i regaard and called 'home' to any place on earth which i find solace, then it means i always home because i am a cosmopolitan... thus i am a hikkikomori by nature...

 but even in a moderate there's always a invinsible kutub